-- Assess the damage to your designated area and inform a member of the Management Team. - · Use caution when opening doors to cupboards and rooms as objects may have shifted and could fall. - Salvage essential supplies, equipment and records if you can do so safely. - Post signs indicating dangerous areas and report these to the Management Team.
+- Assess the damage to your designated area and inform a member of the Management Team. - · Use caution when opening doors to cupboards and rooms as objects may have shifted and could fall. - Salvage essential supplies and equipment if you can do so safely. - Post premade signs indicating dangerous areas and report these to the Management Team.

-The Executive Director and/or Management team representatives will activate the agency communication process to notify personnel, Board members, and Funders of the status of the building(s), personnel and services.
+The Executive Director and/or designate will activate the EMERGENCY NOTIFICATION TREE process to inform of the status of the building(s), personnel and services.